rwxrob/awesome-go/README.md

 # My Personal "Awesome" Go List

 > 🎉 Just learning Go?
-Never coded before? welcome to the party!
+Never coded before?
+Welcome to the party!
 Here's
 > what I recommend most people do to learn it well.
 (Note that I do not
 > list non-free resources, ever, but you can always support these
 > financially if you choose):